mmaxwellc/karpenter-autoscaling/README.md

     kubectl apply -f application1.yml

-The application gets deployed into the cluster which is running Graviton instance, any new application to be deployed will follow same deployment step.
+The application gets deployed into the cluster which is running Graviton instances, any new application to be deployed will follow same deployment step.